HarrisonB/blog/_posts/2017-07-24-art-and-idols.markdown

 It's amazing what bite-sized pieces of audio-visual content can do for attracting an audience.
 I'm not saying the content is no good—it's quite well done, in fact.
-It's just that its built up an audience (>1 million subscribers in less than a year) that would take an online original textual/comic/audio a *much* longer time to develop if starting from an unknown source, and/or not featuring household names like *It's Always Sunny* and *Seinfeld*.
+It's just that its built up an audience (>1 million subscribers in less than a year) that would take an online original textual/comic/audio production a *much* longer time to develop if starting from an unknown source, and/or not featuring household names like *It's Always Sunny* and *Seinfeld*.

 Most articles[^6] that I've read about this sort of thing quickly veer into this act of flicking off young people and lamenting the sorry state of our culture.
 But I think the issue is one of surplus.
-We're living in ~~a~~ *the* Golden Age of Television.
-We have a new method of media delivery that reaches 80% of 18-49 year olds that has 300 hours of content uploaded to it [every *minute*][yt-statistics].
+We're living in
+<strike>a</strike> *the* Golden Age of Television.
+We have a new method of
+media delivery that reaches 80% of 18-49 year olds that has 300 hours of content uploaded to it [every *minute*][yt-statistics].

 We need to be cooking our own healthier meals with environmentally-friendly and ethically raised food.
 We need to be exercising.
 We need to be getting more